franciscovfonseca/Securing-SOC-Environment/README.md

 <br>

-it'll show all the things that are contributing to our Secure Score ➜ areas in our environment that essentially have "Gaps".
+It'll show all the things that are contributing to our **Secure Score** ➜ areas in our Environment that essentially have "Gaps".

 <br>